jina-ai/finetuner/docs/index.md

 Pre-trained deep learning models are usually trained on large-scale datasets, that have a different *data distribution* over your own datasets or domains.
 This is referred to as a *distribution shift*.

-**Finetuner** provides a solution to this problem by taking a pre-trained model from a large dataset and fine-tuning the parameters of this model on your dataset.
-Once fine-tuninng is done, you get a model adapted to your domain.
+**Finetuner** provides a solution to this problem by leveraging a pre-trained model from a large dataset and fine-tuning the parameters of this model on your dataset.

+Once fine-tuning is done, you get a model adapted to your domain.
 This new model leverages better search performance on your-task-of-interest.

 Fine-tuning a pre-trained model includes a certain complexity and requires Machine Learning plus domain knowledge (on NLP, Computer Vision e.t.c).
 Thus, it is a non-trivial task for business owners and engineers who lack the practical deep learning knowledge. **Finetuner** attempts